-- 1 A minimum grade of C is required in all courses. - 2 Courses may also be used as general education credit. - 3 With approval, students may apply relevant 400-level special topics courses, one-time-only courses, internships, and independent studies to the minor.
+1 A minimum grade of C is required in all courses.

+2 Courses may also be used as general education credit.

+3 With approval, students may apply relevant 400-level special topics courses, one-time-only courses, internships, and independent studies to the minor.

-Minor in Philosophy
+Minor in Philosophy1

-Required Courses

-credit hrs.
-Completed

-Logic (Either LOGC U205 or U207) 3

-History of Philosophy (Either PHIL U201 or PHIL U202) 3

-Ethics (Either PHIL U211 or PHIL U311) 3
+Required Courses Additional Philosophy Courses (numbered 201 or above) 9 credit hrs.
+Completed Logic (Either LOGC U205 or U207) 3 History of Philosophy (Either PHIL U201 or PHIL U202) 3 Ethics (Either PHIL U211 or PHIL U311) 3 Total Hours Req 1 A minimum grade of C is required uired